themeblvd/theme-blvd-layout-builder/readme.txt

 * New: Added option to pull from pages to Post List element.
 * New: Added option to align divider left or right (for framework 2.6+ themes).
+* New: Added option to shade slider images for overlaid text readability; this applies to post slider and simple slider elements (for framework 2.6+ themes).
 * Improvement: Use `add_menu_page` instead of `add_object_page`, which was deprecated in WordPress 4.5.
 * Removed: No more icon style option on redesigned Team Member element (for framework 2.6+ themes).